A Common Mistake: Failure to Properly Test the Well Water Chemistry

 General Minerals

-A general mineral test will include calcium, magnesium, chloride, nitrate, potassium, and sodium along with metals such as iron and manganese.
+A general mineral test will include calcium, magnesium, chloride, nitrate, potassium, and sodium, along with metals such as iron and manganese.
 If you are experiencing stains or sediment, a general mineral analysis will tell you what is causing the problem.

 If the water has a funny taste or odor, a general mineral analysis with bacteria will usually tell you what is causing the problem.
 These tests show if the water will be corrosive to pipes, or form mineral scale in your pipes, and the levels of minerals and salts.
-If you are having problems with color in the water or brown staining, additional tests for tannins is recommended.
+If you are having problems with color in the water or brown staining, additional tests for tannins are recommended.

 Coliform Bacteria

 Coliform bacteria live in soil, on vegetation, and in surface water.
-Coliform bacteria found in the intestines of warm-blooded animals and their feces are called E.coli.
+Coliform bacteria found in the intestines of warm-blooded animals and their feces are called E. coli.

 Some strains of coliform bacteria can survive for long periods in soil and water and can be carried into well casings by insects.
 Coliform bacteria are the most common contaminants found in private water systems.